timazateev/Challenge.LargeFileSort/README.md

 Enter the maximum number of threads to use (optional, press Enter to use default): 4
 ```

 This sorts the file based on the inputs provided.
+A log file `sortedFile.txt.log` is generated in the same directory as the output file.

 ---